 - Write a letter Especially if you have an older relative who might be feeling lonely and doesn’t have access to technology.

-- Create a positive / uplifting / encouraging message or picture to put in your window or outside This way you can spread happiness to anyone who passes by or show some appreciation for people going to work like NHS staff, supermarket workers and delivery drivers.
+- Create a positive / uplifting / encouraging message or picture to put in your window or outside This way you can spread happiness to anyone who passes by.

 Learning something new